jrupp[at]tum.de

 Professor of Solid-State Electrolyte Chemistry, TU Munich

-Co-Founder and CSO Qkera GmbH
+CSO and Co-Founder of Qkera GmbH

 Prof. Rupp’s research broadly encompasses solid state materials for sustainable energy storage and conversion.
 Her research on batteries is currently centered on designing novel classes of Li solid state conductors, inventing cheap battery solid state synthesis routes for new hybrid and solid cell designs and defining cyber-physical battery synthesis and high throughput analytics.
 Other areas of research touch on the production of sustainable photo-generated fuels as well as implantable energy tech; she recently proposing with her team a first human-implantable fuel cell chip to convert glucose into electricity.
 She also enjoys exploring lithium-based devices beyond batteries, such as new “lithionic” concepts for energy-efficient neuromorphic computing and sensing.
 Most of her team’s activities are centered around green energy research and development, and Rupp maintains a strong emphasis on solving global problems through research.